Features, Men's Hockey

 “He had this sh–ty grin on his face the entire time, like he couldn’t really believe he was there,” Vassallo said.
 “He still thought he would be on the other side of the table.”

-He’s fully entrenched now, with five consecutive Frozen Fours under his belt.
+He’s fully entrenched now, with five consecutive Frozen Fours of experience.
 In addition to that responsibility, plus some regular season college hockey games and NCAA regionals with ESPN, he hosts a podcast with fellow former NCAA hockey player Jonny Lazarus called “Morning Cuppa Hockey” on Daily Faceoff and also co-hosts a show with reporter Frankie Seravalli called “Daily Faceoff Live.”

 But none of it would have happened without an unplanned run-in with NESN producer Steve Garabedian in the spring of 2013.